guygregory/gpt-oss/README.md

 ## Deployment Guide

-Follow these steps to deploy and use the gpt-oss model:
+Follow these steps to deploy and use the gpt-oss-120b model:

-### Step 1: Deploy an Azure AI Foundry Project
+### Step 1: Deploy an Azure AI Foundry Project*

 Deploy an Azure AI Foundry Project in one of the supported regions:
 - `eastus`